Mohonk Preserve Membership Levels and Rates Update

 -

-- We will no longer offer “Combination” memberships that mix different recreational access levels within a single membership.
-If members of the same household need different access levels, those memberships can simply be purchased separately.
+- We will no longer offer “Combination” memberships that mix access levels within a single membership.
+Members of the same household needing different access levels can purchase those memberships separately.

-- We will discontinue “Add‑on” members outside of the standard membership types.
-If you need additional access, we can help you upgrade to a different level or purchase separate memberships.
+- “Add-on” members outside the standard membership types will be discontinued.
+Members needing additional access can upgrade to a different level or purchase a separate membership.

-- Cross‑country skiing will move to the All Access level.
-This activity requires active grooming, specialized equipment, and coordinated staff and volunteer support to maintain safe, high‑quality conditions.
+- Cross-country skiing will move to the All Access level.
+This activity requires active grooming, specialized equipment, and coordinated staff and volunteer support.

 - Veterans: